enzo-project/enzo-dev/doc/manual/source/parameters/initialization.rst

     While this parameter was initially designed to describe the kick by cosmic strings in CosmologySimulation, it can be used to model the velocity (in km/s) that the baryons should move relative to dark matter at the initial redshift, in order to study the effect discussed by Tseliakhovich & Hirata (astro-ph:1005.2416).
 Default: 0
 ``StringKickDimension`` (external)
     This parameter is used to control the orthogonal direction of the flow.
-Default: 0 (x-axis) ``HydrogenFractionByMass`` (external)
+Default: 0 (x-axis) ``MemoryLimit`` (external)
+    If the memory usage on a single MPI process exceeds this number, then the simulation will halt after outputting.
+Only used when the compile-time define MEM_TRACE is used.
+Default: 4e9
+``HydrogenFractionByMass`` (external)
     This parameter is used to set up initial conditions in some test problems.
 Default: 0.76 ``DeuteriumToHydrogenRatio`` (external)